-Following the September Court Meeting, a Ceremonial Court is convened to admit new Freemen, and the subsequent Dinner is a semi-formal occasion, where the Master looks back over his or her year of office to date, and looks forward to the remaining events of the Guild Year.
+Following the September Court Meeting (at which new Court Assistants are elected to serve from November), a Ceremonial Court is convened to admit new Freemen, and the September Court Dinner is a semi-formal occasion, where the Master looks back over his or her year of office to date, and looks forward to the remaining events of the Guild Year.

 In November, in Global Entrepreneurship Week, the Guild hosts its Annual Lecture, to which the Masters and Clerks of all the City Livery Companies and other Guilds are invited.
 The Lecture is the Guild’s key outward-facing event of the year, and airs a current topic in entrepreneurship, with speakers of an international reputation.

 The Guild Year concludes later that same month, with the Installation Court at which the Master delivers their valedictory remarks, confirms the results of the Election Court and installs their successor.